cryptic-resolver/cr.rb/README.md

 ## Name collision

-In one sheet, you should consider add a subkey to differ each other like the above example.
+In one sheet, you should consider adding a subkey to differ each other like the example above.

-*But what if a sheet's has the 'gdm' while another also has a 'GDM'?*
+*But what if a sheet has 'gdm' while another also has a 'GDM'?*

 > That's nothing, because cr knows this.